-Figure 1 depicts W as a function of the social cost of bank failure c for each of the regulatory regimes examined in Section 5 as well as under the optimal capital requirements.
-The comparison with the laissez-faire regime shows that capital regulation adds to social welfare even in the polar scenario where c is zero, which means that the loss of entrepreneurial surplus associated with credit rationing provides a rationale for imposing capital requirements on banks.38 The social welfare associated with the laissez-faire and the Basel regimes is linearly decreasing in c, with a slope equal to the respective average probability of bank failure (the term that multiplies -c in (17)).
-Social welfare is lower in Basel II than in Basel I, and lower in Basel I than in the laissez-faire regime.
-In the regime with optimal capital requirements social welfare is concave in c because γ_l^ and γ_h^ increase with c, offering greater protection against bank failure.
+This figure depicts our measure of social welfare W as a function of the social cost of bank failure c for each of the four regulatory regimes that we compare: the laissez-faire regime, Basel I, Basel II, and the regime with optimal capital requirements.
+The underlying parameterization is described in Table 3, and the nonpledgeable return b equals 0.04.

+rationing provides a rationale for imposing capital requirements on banks.
+The social welfare associated with the laissez-faire and the Basel regimes is linearly decreasing in c, with a slope equal to the respective average probability of bank failure (the term that multiplies -c in (18)).
+Social welfare is lower in Basel II than in Basel I and lower in Basel I than in the laissez-faire regime.
+In the regime with optimal capital requirements, social welfare is concave in c because $\gamma_l^$ and $\gamma_h^$ increase with c, offering greater protection against bank failure.

-The impact of the welfare cost of credit rationing and the social cost of bank failure explains why Basel I (which, as previously discussed implies essentially the same average levels of capital and, hence, the same overall excess cost of bank capital as Basel II) slightly dominates Basel II for very low values of c (less than 5%).
+The impact of the welfare cost of credit rationing and the social cost of bank failure explains why Basel I (which, as previously discussed, implies essentially the same average levels of capital and hence the same overall excess cost of bank capital as Basel II) slightly dominates Basel II for very low values of c (less than 5%).
 The small discrepancy is the net result of the better performance of Basel I in terms of credit rationing and its worse performance in terms of bank failure risk.
-Opposite to our priors when initiating this research project, the welfare losses due to credit rationing affect very little the comparison between Basel I and Basel II, which is mainly driven by the social cost of bank failure.
+Opposite to our conjectures at the time of initiating this research